 Arm has tendency to swing strongly to one side or the other even when level and with zero side bias force.

 Origin Live arms from the Encounter up are fairly free from inherent side bias but if you find this does occur first check that your PLATTER (not the deck) is level.
-If your arm still has a strong tendency to swing one way or another then it is because of slight residual twist in the cable exerting influence through a slight tightness between the cable exit from the arm tube and the top of the arm base as shown in diagram right.
+If your arm still has a strong tendency to swing one way or another then it's because of slight residual twist in the cable exerting influence through a slight tightness between the cable exit from the arm tube and the top of the arm base.

 To minimise the internal cable tension in the gap between the exit from the arm tube and the entrance to the arm base carry out the following procedure.
 The trick is to get a thin flat ended screw driver or similar and gently poke the cable sideways to introduce a slight bend into the wire and then poke it back the other way to release the tension created by the bend.
 This has the effect of releasing the tension in the wire.
 The wire is contained in a white coloured sleeve.